- What is a zombie company?

 - Through the safe harbour from insolvent trading (informal arrangement)

-Read our article on the safe harbour for more information.
+Read our article Navigating the insolvency safe harbour: Complete guide for SMEs for more information.

 - Pre-pack insolvency arrangement: creating and executing a restructuring plan through a sale of company assets to a new company for fair market value

 Read our whitepaper on pre-pack insolvency arrangements for more information.